How to Play Bocce Ball: Everything You Ever Wanted to Know

 The word “bocce” is a plural form of the Italian word “boccia” (meaning “ball”).
 “Boccia” stems from the vulgar Latin word “bottica.”

 The Italians also refer to the game as Volo, from the verb “volare,” which means to fly.
-This second name alludes to the manner of throwing one’s ball through the air in an attempt of striking away your opponent’s ball.
+This second name alludes to the manner of throwing one’s ball through the air in an attempt to strike away your opponent’s ball.

 Bocce has been called many other names — lawn bowling, nine pins, skittles, and petanque, to name a few.
 The French, meanwhile, use the name “Boule Lyonnaise.”